I Give You My Heart (Mr. President song): Critical reception

-British magazine Music Week gave "I Give You My Heart" three out of five, writing, "Totally uncool, but this is one of those infectious Europop anthems where no sonic trick is left unexploited.
+British magazine Music Week gave "I Give You My Heart" a score of three out of five, writing, "Totally uncool, but this is one of those infectious Europop anthems where no sonic trick is left unexploited.
 A fun outing which should follow 'Coco Jamboo' into the charts."

 Music video

-The accompanying music video for "I Give You My Heart" was directed by John Buche & Florian Kehrer.
-It was released alongside the single and features the band's lineup singing at the Filmcasino theatre in Vienna, Austria, while different people watch a silent movie.
+The music video for "I Give You My Heart" was directed by John Buche & Florian Kehrer.
+It was released alongside the single and features the band's lineup singing at the Filmcasino theatre, a retro cinema in Vienna, Austria, while different people watch a silent movie.
+There is a storyline of a male visitor falling in love with the woman in the ticket gate, played by group member Daniela 'Lady Danii' Haak.
 Buche had previously directed the music video for "Coco Jamboo".